Medical education program and objectives

 General Competency

-Professionalism (PR)
+Professionalism (P)

 Medical education program objective

-1. Demonstrate compassion, sensitivity, trustworthiness and respect in all settings
+1. Demonstrate compassion, sensitivity, trustworthiness, and respect in all settings

 4. Work collaboratively and effectively in teams